AshishK199/Project_01/README.md

 Problem Statement

-Which English wikipedia article got the most traffic on January 20, 2021?
+1.Which English wikipedia article got the most traffic on January 20, 2021?
-What English wikipedia article has the largest fraction of its readers follow an internal link to another wikipedia article?
+2.What English wikipedia article has the largest fraction of its readers follow an internal link to another wikipedia article?
-What series of wikipedia articles, starting with Hotel California, keeps the largest fraction of its readers clicking on internal links.
+3.What series of wikipedia articles, starting with Hotel California, keeps the largest fraction of its readers clicking on internal links.
-Find an example of an English wikipedia article that is relatively more popular in the Americas than elsewhere.There is no location data associated with the wikipedia pageviews data, but there are timestamps.
+4.Find an example of an English wikipedia article that is relatively more popular in the Americas than elsewhere.There is no location data associated with the wikipedia pageviews data, but there are timestamps.
 You'll need to make some assumptions about internet usage over the hours of the day.
+5.Analyze how many users will see the average vandalized wikipedia page before the offending edit is reversed.

 Usage